 - Bodily injury liability per person: in this case, the insurance will be paid for the person injured during an accident

-One of the priciest states when it comes to RV insurance in Michigan which can reach up to$2k, while Maine is considered the least expensive.
+Michigan is one of the priciest states regarding RV insurance, reaching up to $2k, while Maine is considered the least expensive.